oopir/os_fingerprinting/readme.md

 Label retrieval: Python has a wrapper for Nmap, so automating the scan was relatively trivial.
 Another advantage of Nmap is a built-in ability to concurrently scan multiple hosts.<br/>

-Feature retrieval: to analyze a server's SYN-ACK message, I sent an HTTP request while sniffing the traffic with Scapy.
+Feature retrieval: to analyze a server's SYN-ACK message, I sent an HTTP request while sniffing the communication with Scapy (a sniffer & packet manipulation tool).
 I used multithreading to probe multiple hosts simultaneously.<br/>
 (Initially I only sent a TCP SYN message, as it's simpler & faster than sending a full HTTP request.
 I noticed there was almost no variety in the response's TCP options, and suspected it may be due to the 'synthetic' nature of the probe.
 Switching to a full HTTP request resulted in the variety I was hoping for)
 <br/><br/>

 ## Model Comparison